rajbhutoria/twitter_coronavirus/README.md

+# Project - Explanation of Results

+Through the use of shell, MapReduce, and the 2020 dataset of geo-located tweets, I was able to successfully clean, process, and visualize Twitter 2020 hashtag trends to understand the development of COVID-related discussions on social media.
+I have developed two key visualizations for each hashtag -- to determine both the tweet's language and country of origin.
+These visualiztion files have been stored in the ./viz directory, where each hashtag has both a ".lang" and a ".country" file.
+The results will consist of the few most-mentioned languages and countries, removing those with minor representation in the dataset.

 # Coronavirus twitter analysis

 You will scan all geotagged tweets sent in 2020 to monitor for the spread of the coronavirus on social media.